swoicik/swoicik.github.io/_posts/2019-04-05-jekyll-resources.md

 author: stephen
 layout: post
 published: true
+tags:
-tags: Jekyll
+- Jekyll
+- GitHub
 post_date: 2019-04-05
 ---
 I recently migrated this website from WordPress to Jekyll.
 You can read about that decision and process on [this post](/2019/wordpress-to-jekyll).
 Before making that migration, research was done to ensure Jekyll was the right platform.

 While researching, I created a [GitHub repository](https://github.com/swoicik/Jekyll-Resources) to track themes, plugins, and sites that used Jekyll.
 I am going to share some of these resources here.
 Check out the repository for the complete list and share your own.

 **Themes**
 - [*folio](https://github.com/bogoli/-folio) by [Lia Bogoev](https://github.com/bogoli)